shamikasule/API-Challenge/README.md

 `Data Cleaning:

 1.created a cities list to hold a random city & tested it against query url for exception handling to identify a fake city.
-2.appended(0) to the list for values returned by fake cities. cleaned the dataframe by retaining the rows that have non-zero values.
+2.appended(0) to the list for values returned by fake cities.
+3.cleaned the dataframe by retaining the rows that have non-zero values.
-3.saved the file as csv.
+4.saved the file as csv.

  Data Plotting: